zkid18/DRL4Recsys/README.md

 - Fully synthetic approach oversimplifies user's behavior.
 - Two influential types of biases are popularity bias (user interacts only with popular items -> long-tail distribuition) and positivity bias (user likes the items that he/she likes the most)
-- States: historical interactions of useru till the t-th turn of interaction, consisting of the recommended items and the corresponding feedback.
+- States: historical interactions of users till the t-th turn of interaction, consisting of the recommended items and the corresponding feedback.
 - Actions: Items to recommend
 - Rewards: After receiving action at , consisting of item it being recommended by the RS, the (simulated) user gives feedback ft ∈ {0,1} (i.e.,skip or click) on this item.